Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Introduction

 in the limit as $x \to \infty$.\\ \\ Returning to the work of \citet{chen2025unexpected}, the authors also extended their result in the same paper to weakly negatively associated and identically distributed (WNAID) super-Pareto risks.
 In this contribution and those that followed, the prefix \emph{super}- refers to a class of distributions obtained by applying a convex transformation to the base distribution, often with additional properties such as being increasing and anchored at zero.
-Subsequent work by \cite{chen2024stochastic} extended the stochastic dominance relation to negative lower orthant dependent (NLOD) risks within the so-called $\mathcal{H}$-family.
-Focusing on the iid case, \citet{muller2024some} and \citet{arab2024convex} established the result for super-Cauchy and InvSub risks, respectively.\\ \\ While each of those results assumed identically distributed risks, \citet{chen2025diversification} broadened the scope by relaxing this assumption and characterized diversification through majorization order.
+Subsequent work by \citet{chen2024stochastic} extended the stochastic dominance relation to negative lower orthant dependent (NLOD) risks within the so-called $\mathcal{H}$-family.
+Focusing on the iid case, \citet{muller2024some} and \citet{arab2024convex} established the result for super-Cauchy and InvSub risks, respectively; see also \citet{chen2025stochastic} for a closely related variant of the InvSub class (denoted $\mathcal H^*$ there).\\ \\ While each of those results assumed identically distributed risks, \citet{chen2025diversification} broadened the scope by relaxing this assumption and characterized diversification through majorization order.
 Given two positive exposure vectors $(\theta_1, \dots, \theta_n)$ and $(\delta_1, \dots , \delta_n)$ with equal sum, the former is said to be smaller in majorization order if its components are less dispersed.
-Using this concept, they showed that the weighted sum of independent but not necessarily identically distributed Pareto risks with infinite mean becomes larger in the sense of first-order stochastic dominance as diversification increases according to the majorization order. \citet{chen2025stochastic} further extended this result to a broader class of heavy-tailed distributions with infinite mean, showing that this effect occurs beyond the Pareto case.\\ \\ \cite{chen2024stochastic} took a different approach to analyzing diversification with non-identically distributed risks by introducing a framework based on the generalized $r$-mean of the marginal distributions.
+Using this concept, they showed that the weighted sum of independent but not necessarily identically distributed Pareto risks with infinite mean becomes larger in the sense of first-order stochastic dominance as diversification increases according to the majorization order. \citet{chen2025stochastic} further extended this result to a larger distribution family, showing that this effect occurs beyond the Pareto case.\\ \\ \citet{chen2024stochastic} took a different approach to analyzing diversification with non-identically distributed risks by introducing a framework based on the generalized $r$-mean of the marginal distributions.
 They established a first-order stochastic dominance result comparing the generalized $r$-mean and the weighted average of NLOD risks with super-Fr{\'e}chet marginal distributions, which may differ, but all must share a common essential infimum equal to zero.
 A particularly relevant case occurs at $r = 1$, when the generalized $r$-mean of the marginal distributions becomes a mixture model.
 In that case, their result can be formulated as